lucas-diedrich/alphapept-website/content/_index.md

 ---
-title: "alpha-ρ"
+title: "alphapept"
 description: "An ecosystem of cutting-edge proteomics software tools for mass spectrometry data analysis and research."
 ---

 {{< ecosystem-card >}}

-The **alpha-ρ ecosystem** (_pronounce: alpha-pro ecosystem_) is an integrated ecoysystem of state-of-the-art scientific software tools designed for proteomics research and mass spectrometry data analysis. **Our mission** is to provide researchers with powerful, user-friendly, interoperable, and open-source software that advances the field of proteomics.
+The **alphapept ecosystem** is an integrated ecoysystem of state-of-the-art scientific software tools designed for proteomics research and mass spectrometry data analysis. **Our mission** is to provide researchers with powerful, user-friendly, interoperable, and open-source software that advances the field of proteomics.

 ---